 It has been quite some time since I’ve provided an update on my FAI-y hips.
 Has it been 4 or 5 years since my first surgery?
+Wait 6 years?!?
 How about my last surgery?
 Which side was it that was done twice?

 Good thing I have this blog to look back on because I can literally google my surgery dates.
-Turns out it has been five and a half years since FAI surgery #1 and only three and a half years since the last one.
+Turns out it has been almost six years since FAI surgery #1 and only four years since the last one.
 Seems like an eternity, yet not.

 I’ve learned a lot about my body and what works for me these past 5 plus years.
 Most days I don’t even think about my hips, but most days I spend some time stretching, strengthening, or doing other things to encourage their health.
 Here are five things I’ve learned about running and FAI surgery recovery these past few years:

 (1) I’ll Probably Always Have an Unstable Pelvis

 I started having sacro-illiac (SI) joint issues while recovering from my first surgery, which seems to be a common occurrence after FAI surgery.
 Now that I look back, I probably always had some pelvic instability considering how common these issues are in women and how hypermobile my joints are.

 These days my SI joint pain yo-yo’s back in forth between my left and right side.
 When it is on the right I just feel a little discomfort in my low back and some tightness in my groin and hip flexor, but when it is on the left it seems to have a cascading effect tightening everything up from my glute down to my calf and plantar fascia.
 Some days it will shift from left to right to left again and sometimes I go months without any issues at all.